cybermantix/feral-core/README.md

 # NoLoCo

 As you already know, NoLoCo stands for No/Low-Code and yes, it's written in PHP.
-Build on the incredible [Symfony](https://symfony.com/) framework.
 The point of NoLoCo is to make an easy to use, easy to modify No/Low-Code solution that is accessible to anybody.

 ## NoLoCo-Core

 This project is the core code used for the processes.
 It contains the basics needed for the engine, the validation, and a basic set of NodeCode and CatalogNodes.

 The code can be run inline with other code by executing a proceess and getting the results of the process.

+## NoLoCo - Bundle

+On its own, NoLoCo Core provides the structural classes but isn't very useful on its own.
+For higher value code, see the NoLoCo Bundle built on the incredible [Symfony](https://symfony.com/) framework.

 ## Our model : Free-Promium